nsafran1217/check_watchport/README.md

-# check_watchportT
+# check_watchport
 Nagios plugin for checking temperature from a watchport sensor.

 Add the nagios user to the dailout group so it has access to the serial port.

-The normal version should work without modification
+The normal version should work without modification.

+check_watchport_temp works with a Watchport/T or Watchport/H.

+check_watchport_humid works with the Watchport/H.

 # USB version:
 I had a lot of problems with the sensor locking after every read.
 I wrote the USB versions to reset the device after every check.